 This site was originally created by Michele M. Wood, an alumna of Michigan Tech.

-It is currently maintained by Carol Asiala, Research Scientist/Engineer, Geological and Mining Engineering and Sciences, for Dr. Wayne Pennington, Professor Emeritus, Geological and Mining Engineering and Sciences.
+It was maintained by Carol Asiala, former Research Scientist/Engineer, Geological and Mining Engineering and Sciences, for Dr. Wayne Pennington, Professor Emeritus, Geological and Mining Engineering and Sciences.

 Think of us as an education epicenter for the introductory basics you need to know about seismology.
 We work with teachers, students, and the general public, serving as an educational resource in a world-wide community of scientists.
 Speaking of communities, “UP” is also the abbreviation for our location in Michigan’s Upper Peninsula.